search icon

 • Encourage impulse buying

-While eCommerce offers a huge range of benefits to sellers, there are also a few potential pitfalls you need to consider.
+While e-commerce offers a huge range of benefits to sellers, there are also a few potential pitfalls to consider.
 They include:

-There are lots of sellers online.
-That’s why you need to create a stellar reputation for your brand by engaging in effective marketing practices, being honest in your product descriptions, offering high-quality items, selling products at fair prices, and, perhaps most importantly, providing stellar customer service.
+• E-commerce is highly competitive.
+There are lots of online sellers in today’s marketplace.
+To stand out, e-commerce entrepreneurs will need to engage in effective marketing practices, offering high-quality products, selling products at fair prices, and perhaps most importantly, providing stellar customer service.

 • Online selling